Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data: Numerical Experiments

-Even though the average ranks of the proposed model and LS-$\mathfrak{U}$-QTSVM are close, we may still find the difference by the Wilcoxon signed-rank test as suggested in \cite{benavoli2016should}.
-The null hypothesis is that there is no significant difference between the accuracy of the two models.
-Let $\beta_j$ be the difference between the accuracy of the two models on the $j$th dataset.
+From Figure \ref{figure: Nemenyi_acc}, we notice that the average rank in accuracy of Im-LS-$\mathfrak{U}$-QTSVM is close to LS-$\mathfrak{U}$-QTSVM.
+From Figure \ref{figure: Nemenyi_acc}, we notice that the average rank in G-mean of Im-LS-$\mathfrak{U}$-QTSVM is close to CSSVM.
+Therefore, we further apply the Wilcoxon signed-rank test as suggested in \cite{benavoli2016should} to show the difference between the Im-LS-$\mathfrak{U}$-QTSVM model and each other tested model.
+For each metric, the null hypothesis is that there is no significant difference between the two models.
+Let $\beta_j$ be the difference between the metric of the two models on the $j$th dataset.
 The calculated values $R^+$ and $R^-$ defined as follows

-Let $R_{\min} = \min \{ R^+, R^- \} = 25$ and calculate the statistics $z$:
+Let $R_{\min} = \min \{ R^+, R^- \}$ and calculate the statistics $z$: